 The biggest challenge is not spending their time the way they want.
-We help prioritize goals so they can figure out where they should be spending their time.
+So we help prioritize goals to figure out where they should be spending their time.

 What’s in the way?
 What are the obstacles, and sometimes it’s themselves, right?